-If the limb remains on the line, the breaker opens and tries to close again.
+If the limb remains on the line, the breaker opens (power is interrupted) and tries to close again.
 If the obstruction is still on the line after the third try, the breaker opens and does not close automatically.

 At this point, a utility worker must be dispatched to remove the obstruction and manually reset the breaker.

 Power blinks rarely cause damage to equipment.
 Older digital clocks and other devices are the most vulnerable to blinks; newer models are designed to ride out these small voltage fluctuations.